Bali, Indonesia

 Is there a lot of diversity?
 Are people in Bali accepting of differences?

 "Bali is known for its rich cultural diversity, with a blend of various ethnic groups, religions, and traditions.
 The majority of the population in Bali practices Hinduism, while other religions such as Islam, Christianity, and Buddhism are also present.
 The island is home to people from different backgrounds, including the native Balinese, Javanese, Chinese, and other ethnic groups.
 Balinese people are generally known for their warmth, hospitality, and acceptance of differences.
 They are open to embracing various cultures and traditions, which is evident in their art, music, dance, and cuisine.
 This openness to diversity has made Bali a popular destination for tourists from around the world, who are welcomed and embraced by the local community.
 However, it is essential to be respectful of the local customs and traditions while visiting Bali.
-By showing respect and appreciation for the Balinese culture, visitors can enjoy a more authentic and enriching experience on the island," commented one expat who made the move to Bali.
+By showing respect and appreciation for the Balinese culture, visitors can enjoy a more authentic and enriching experience on the island," said one expat in Bali.

 What are the schools in Bali like?

 "The Green School in Bali is an international school that focuses on sustainability and holistic education.
 It offers a unique curriculum that combines traditional subjects with experiential learning, nature-based activities, and entrepreneurship.
 The school's campus is built entirely from bamboo and is powered by renewable energy sources.
 More information can be found on their website: https://www.greenschool.org/ Dyatmika School is a bilingual school that offers both Indonesian and English language instruction.
 It provides a comprehensive education from preschool to high school, with a strong emphasis on academic excellence, creativity, and personal development.
 The school is known for its diverse community and commitment to fostering a love of learning.
 You can learn more about Dyatmika School at https://www.dyatmika.org/ Bali Island School, formerly known as Bali International School, is an accredited international school that offers the International Baccalaureate (IB) program for students from preschool to high school.
 The school is known for its strong academic program, experienced faculty, and supportive community.
 More information about Bali Island School can be found on their website: https://baliislandschool.com/ Canggu Community School is a popular choice for expat families living in the Canggu area.
 The school offers an international curriculum from preschool to high school, with a focus on academic excellence, creativity, and personal development.
 The school's campus is modern and well-equipped, providing a stimulating learning environment for students.
 Visit their website for more information: https://www.ccsbali.com/ Australian Independent School (AIS) Bali is an international school that offers the Australian curriculum from preschool to high school.
 The school is known for its strong academic program, experienced faculty, and commitment to fostering a love of learning.
 AIS Bali also offers a range of extracurricular activities, including sports, arts, and community service.
-More information about AIS Bali can be found on their website: https://www.ais-indonesia.com/ais-bali/," remarked one expat living in Bali with children attending .
+More information about AIS Bali can be found on their website: https://www.ais-indonesia.com/ais-bali/," commented one expat when asked about in Bali.

 What are the pros and cons of living in Bali?